dataminer-site/dataminer-site.github.io/docs/archive/0.9/api/r.md

 # 1 laptop
 ```

-> Do **not** use prepared statements to insert large amounts of data into DuckDB.
+> Do **not** use prepared statements to insert large amounts of data into dataminer.
 See below for better options.

 ## Efficient Transfer

-To write a R data frame into DuckDB, use the standard DBI function `dbWriteTable()`.
+To write a R data frame into dataminer, use the standard DBI function `dbWriteTable()`.
 This creates a table in DataMiner and populates it with the data frame contents.
 For example:
 ```R
 dbWriteTable(con, "iris_table", iris)
 res <- dbGetQuery(con, "SELECT * FROM iris_table LIMIT 1")